nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 <div markdown="span" class="alert alert-success" role="alert">
 POST [baseUrl]/DocumentReference</div>

+<p>In addition to the base mandatory data-elements, the following data-elements are also mandatory:</p>

+- The `type` data-element MUST be included in the payload request.

 <!--
 <p>All requests SHALL contain a valid ‘Authorization’ header and SHALL contain an ‘Accept’ header. </p>
 <p>The `Accept` header indicates the format of the response the client is able to understand, this will be one of the following <code class="highlighter-rouge">application/fhir+json</code> or <code class="highlighter-rouge">application/fhir+xml</code>.</p>